Weather

 Crowds & Costs

-There's no getting around it: July is the peak month of the peak tourist season.
-Expect a city like Cartagena, whose Old Town is a UNESCO World Heritage Site and model of well-preserved Spanish-colonial architecture, to be brimming with other vacationers.
-If you come here during this time not only will hotel prices be higher, but some may require minimum-night stays.
-We certainly recommend visiting Cartagena during your stay, but if you want to leave many of the crowds behind you'll push further east along the coast to Santa Marta, Tayrona National Park, and the less-visited beach town of Palomino.
+Though less costly and crowded than other peak season months (hello December and January), as the start of a mini dry season, July sees an influx of foreign visitors.
+Expect a city like Cartagena, whose UNESCO-listed Old Town is a model of well-preserved Spanish-colonial architecture, to be brimming with other vacationers.
+If you come here during this time, hotel prices will be higher, and some may require minimum-night stays.
+We recommend visiting Cartagena during your stay, but if you want to leave many of the crowds behind, push farther east along the coast to Santa Marta, Tayrona National Park, and the less-visited beach town of Palomino.

 Where to Go

 If you really want to escape the summer crowds, you could also make a trip to Colombia's lesser-visited Chocó region on the Pacific coast.
 Due to the small number of major roadways, it's less accessible than many parts of Colombia, but you can still fly there.
-There are many charming surf villages along this coast, but the big reason to go is for the humpback whale spotting.
-The migratory season for these marine animals falls between June and August, so if you come during July you'll be right in the middle of it.
+There are many charming surf villages along this coast, but the main reason to go is for the humpback whale spotting.
+The migratory season for these marine animals falls between July and November, so if you come during July, you'll have a front-row seat.

 Chat with a local specialist who can help organize your trip.